Chang Thai National Thai Elephant Day, March 13 2002

 sports they are taught too.
 One of these is a competitive race on

-an obstacle course, where each elephant is required to
+an obstacle course, where each elephant is required to pick up various items

 along the way, hold these with his trunk, and return them to the